cgraaaj/bookmyshow-clone/Readme.md

-# Getting Started with BeTrue Stock Brokerage Client
+# Getting Started with Bookmyshow Clone

 ## About this Project